COVID-19 and PCR Testing

-A positive test result means that it is very likely that you have an infection with SARS-CoV-2.
+A positive test result means that it's likely that you have an infection with SARS-CoV-2.
 This could be due to asymptomatic infection, but if you have symptoms, then this infection is called COVID-19.
 Most people have mild illness and can recover safely at home without medical care.
 Contact your healthcare provider if your symptoms get worse or if you have questions or concerns.

-A negative test result means you probably didn't have COVID-19 at the time you took your test.
-However, it is possible to be infected with SARS-CoV-2 but not have enough virus in your body to be detected by the test.
-For example, this may happen if you recently became infected but you don’t have symptoms, yet; or it could happen if you've had COVID-19 for more than a week before being tested.
-Keep in mind that a negative test doesn’t mean you are safe for any length of time.
-You can be exposed to COVID-19 after your test, get infected and spread the SARS-Cov-2 virus to others.
+A negative test result means you probably didn't have an infection with SARS-CoV-2 at the time your specimen was collected.
+However, it's possible to have COVID-19 but not have the virus detected by the test.
+For example, this may happen if you recently became infected but you don’t have symptoms yet — or it could happen if you've had COVID-19 for more than a week before being tested.
+A negative test doesn’t mean you are safe for any length of time: You can be exposed to COVID-19 after your test, get infected and spread the SARS-Cov-2 virus to others.

 If your test is positive, talk with your healthcare provider, stay home and separate yourself from others.
 If your test is negative, continue to take steps to protect yourself and others from getting COVID-19.
 Read more about what to do if you test positive and ways to prevent getting infected with COVID-19.

-You should receive the results of your test as early as 24 hours after sample collection, but sometime it can take a few days depending on long it takes the sample to reach the laboratory and how many other samples are in the queue to be tested.
+You should receive your test results as early as 24 hours after sample collection, but sometimes it can take a few days, depending on how long it takes the sample to reach the laboratory.

-Because the test is able to detect very small amounts of virus material, it can continue to detect fragments of SARS-CoV-2 virus even after you’ve recovered from COVID-19 and are no longer contagious.
-So you may continue to test positive if you have had COVID-19 in the distant past, even though you can’t spread the SARS-CoV-2 virus to others.
+Because the PCR test is so sensitive, it can detect very small amounts of virus material.
+This means that the test can continue to detect fragments of SARS-CoV-2 virus even after you’ve recovered from COVID-19 and are no longer contagious.
+So you may continue to test positive if you've had COVID-19 in the distant past, even though you can’t spread the SARS-CoV-2 virus to others.

-- PCR test: This tests for the presence of the actual virus’s genetic material or its fragments as it breaks down.
-This is the most reliable and accurate test for detecting active infection.
+- Polymerase chain reaction (PCR).
+This tests for the presence of the actual virus’s genetic material or its fragments as it breaks down.
+PCR is the most reliable and accurate test for detecting active infection.
 PCR tests typically take hours to perform, but some are faster.

-- Antigen test: This test detects bits of proteins on the surface of the virus called antigens.
-Antigen tests are typically considered rapid, taking only 15 to 30 minutes but are less accurate than a PCR test.
+- Antigen test: This detects bits of proteins on the surface of the virus called antigens.
+Antigen tests typically take only 15 to 30 minutes.
 Rapid antigen tests are most accurate when used within a few days of the start of your symptoms, which is when the largest amount of virus is present in your body.
-Because this test is not as accurate as a PCR test, if an antigen test is negative, your healthcare provider may order a PCR test to confirm the negative test result.

 How do I find out where to get tested for COVID-19?

-If you have symptoms of COVID-19 or have been exposed to people who have symptoms or have tested positive, you may want to be tested.
+If you have symptoms of COVID-19 or were exposed to people who have symptoms or have tested positive, you may want a test.
 First, talk with your healthcare provider.
 They will review your symptoms in person or on a video appointment.
-The provider will place an order for a test and tell you where you can be tested.
-Keep in mind that if you’ve been exposed to the SARS-CoV-2 virus but don’t have symptoms, call the testing site first to make sure they will allow you to be tested.
+If needed, the provider orders a test and helps you find a testing location and time.
+Keep in mind that if you’ve been exposed to the SARS-CoV-2 virus but don’t have symptoms, call the testing site first to make sure they can accommodate you.